A New Framework of Multistage Estimation

 \eed

-Stopping rule (i) is derived by virtue of the CDFs of $\wh{\bs{p}}_\ell$.
-Stopping rule (ii) is derived by virtue of Chernoff bounds of the CDFs of $\wh{\bs{p}}_\ell$.
-Stopping rule (iii) is derived by virtue of Massart's inequality for the CDFs of $\wh{\bs{p}}_\ell$.
+Stopping rule (i) is derived by virtue of the CDF $\&$ CCDF of $\wh{\bs{p}}_\ell$.
+Stopping rule (ii) is derived by virtue of Chernoff bounds of the CDF $\&$ CCDF of $\wh{\bs{p}}_\ell$.
+Stopping rule (iii) is derived by virtue of Massart's inequality for the CDF $\&$ CCDF of $\wh{\bs{p}}_\ell$.

 For stopping rules (ii) and (iii), we have the following results.

 \beT \la{Bino_ABS_CDF_CH_MA}

 Suppose that the sample size at the $s$-th stage is no less than { $\li \lc \f{ \ln \f{1}{\ze \de} } { 2 \vep^2 } \ri \rc $}.
 Then, { \bee & & \Pr \{ p \leq \wh{\bs{p}} - \vep \mid p \} \leq \sum_{\ell = 1}^s \Pr \{ p \leq \wh{\bs{p}}_\ell - \vep, \; \bs{D}_\ell = 1 \mid p \} \leq s \ze \de, \\ & & \Pr \{ p \geq \wh{\bs{p}} + \vep \mid p \} \leq \sum_{\ell = 1}^s \Pr \{ p \geq \wh{\bs{p}}_\ell + \vep, \; \bs{D}_\ell = 1 \mid p \} \leq s \ze \de \eee} and $\Pr \{ | \wh{\bs{p}} - p | < \vep \mid p \} \geq 1 - 2 s \ze \de$ for any $p \in (0, 1)$.